 Get down low in the grass or up high above it to create an interesting black and white landscape shot.
 Try using a lot of negative space in the sky to make the grass pop even more in your

 Head over to your local beach for sand texture, cloudy sky, and moody gray ocean views for your next landscape shoot.
 When shooting in sunny locations, it’s a good idea to bring a red filter or ND filters to keep your exposure in check.
 Filters block the light, so your photos don’t get blown out.

 Mountains make for great black and white landscape photos.
 Any time you add a mountain into your photo, you will be creating a more interesting image and one that will draw your viewers into the scene to wonder where you are and how they can travel there with you through your

 Photographers to Follow for Inspiration

-These photographers top our list as being some of the best black and white photographers in history!
+These photographers top our list as being some of the best photographers in history!
 Check out each of them for inspiration and ideas for your next black and white photo session!

 Ansel Adams is a legend in the black and white landscape photo genre.
 He was born in the early 1900s in San Francisco and dedicated his life to

 Photography Michael Kenna is originally from England but has spent a lifetime photographing black and white landscapes around the world.
 His iconic style has landed him a top position in the world of